Skip to main content

 Electric Aggregation Program

 The township’s voter-approved electricity aggregation program has been operating since May 2017.
 In this opt-out program, the township buys electricity at a group price to obtain more competitive prices for residents.
-Those in the program for the last two years have saved an average of $300.
+From June 2017 to December 2025, Energy Alliance statistics show that Anderson Township residents collectively saved $6,978,844.42.
+The average savings per household was about $620, compared to customers who opted to remain with Duke Energy for the same period. .

-After soliciting multiple suppliers, Anderson Township’s electricity broker, Energy Alliances, has locked in a new rate of $0.0986/kWh and $0.1015/kWh for 100 percent renewable energy, through the May 2026 meter read.
+After soliciting multiple suppliers, Anderson Township’s electricity broker, Energy Alliances, has locked in a new rate of $0.09999/kWh and $0.1026/kWh for 100 percent renewable energy, through the December 2027 meter read.
 While the new rate is higher than the previous two-year contract rate, electricity prices have risen during this period.

 Ohio.gov offers a free website that helps you compare prices on energy suppliers.
 Click HERE to learn more about energy choice options